MacKLess/look-up-doc/README.md

 ## Known Bugs

-*   No known bugs at this time; however, this is a work in progress.
+*   The API at BetterDoctor.com will include search results for "last_name" that do not actually include a specific doctor.
+It is assumed that the search term is included in the name of the practice.

 ## Support and contact details